 This whole process is completed within 30 days of the application deadline.

 The very last step of screening uses a mathematical model.
 All of the above information is boiled down into numerical ratings of the three main factors and four sub-factors.
-These values are are sent through a spreadsheet which weights each rating to create a single, final score.
+These values are sent through a spreadsheet that weights each rating to create a single, final score.

 All that said, we do look at the results before blindly sending invitations to the top seven applicants on the list.
-But as we created the weights during the screening for the third session of Fledge, they’ve exactly matches our intuitive rankings.
+But, as we created the weights during the screening for the third session of Fledge, they matches our intuitive rankings almost exactly.

 Homelessness, Poverty, Cleantech, Fintech, South America, and Africa

-Lastly, there are a few big problems of the world that we want to see addressed and areas of the world we would love to work with:
+Lastly, there are a few big world problems that we want to see addressed and areas of the world we would love to work with:

 - We want to see solutions that address poverty.
 Poverty is a global issue.
 At one end, where are the businesses that put the billions of people living on $2/day (or less) to work?
-At the other end, where are the conscious replacements for payday lending?
+At the other end of the spectrum, where are the conscious replacements for payday lending?

 - We want more applicants in cleantech.
 Send us your crazy ideas for renewable energy, green replacements for chemicals, etc.